Resident Head FAQs

 All staff are expected to attend Resident Head training.
 The dates will be announced in advance.
 Staff will need to make arrangements for childcare and absences fro mwork and studies to attend training.

 Yes, dogs, cats and fish are allowed.
-There are explicit guidelines for the breeds, weight, and number of pets that RHs may bring into the residence halls and approval must be approved by the College Housing Office.
+There are explicit guidelines for the breeds, weight, and number of pets that RHs may bring into the residence halls and approval must be approved by the Housing & Residence Life Office.

 No. All of our residence halls are smoke free environments.